 The measurement of plasma HI was conducted using the Siemens ADVIA 2400 chemistry system (Siemens Healthcare GmbH, Erlangen, Germany).
-The HI was set to quantitative mode, which measured the absorbance of plasma diluted by a factor of 4.2 (25 $\mu$ L sample volume + 80 $\mu$ L 0.9% saline solution) at wavelengths of 571 nm and 658 nm relative to a 0.9% saline solution and calculated using an embedded preset algorithm.
-The absorbance of hemolysis was adjusted in the presence of lipemia as follows: Corrected hemolysis absorbance = hemolysis absorbance - 1.1 × lipemia absorbance, while icterus theoretically did not exhibit interference at 571 nm.[8]
+The HI was set to quantitative mode, which measured the absorbance of plasma diluted by a factor of 4.2 (25 μ L sample volume + 80 μ L 0.9% saline solution) at wavelengths of 571 nm and 658 nm relative to a 0.9% saline solution and calculated using an embedded preset algorithm.
+The absorbance of hemolysis was adjusted in the presence of lipemia as follows: Corrected hemolysis absorbance = hemolysis absorbance - 1.1 × lipemia absorbance, while icterus theoretically did not exhibit interference at 571 nm.^[8]

-Preparation of standard hemoglobin solutions and quality control (QC) samples of 0.1% Triton-X100 (Sigma-Aldrich Corporation, St. Louis, America).
+Preparation of standard hemoglobin solutions and quality control (QC) samples

+Erythrocytes were enriched through centrifugation at 1000 g from a whole blood sample.
+The enriched cells were then diluted with distilled water containing a final concentration of 0.1% Triton-X100 (Sigma-Aldrich Corporation, St. Louis, America).
 The solution was subsequently blended using an oscillating blender to ensure thorough rupture of erythrocytes, followed by centrifugation (12000 g, 10 min) for the removal of cellular debris.
 The supernatant was collected as a stock solution of hemoglobin, and its concentration was determined through five repeated assays using the Sysmex XN-1000 analyzer (Sysmex America, IL, USA).